 - 1. Build the knowledge and skills needed to gain employment and become economically self-sufficient; - 2.
 Acquire the education and skills training needed to improve their family's overall economic stability; and - 3.
-Earn a high school diploma or equivalent and start on a career pathway that is aligned with opportunities for future postsecondary education and training.13
+Earn a high school diploma or equivalent and start on a career pathway that is aligned with opportunities for future postsecondary education and training.11

-With expertise in curriculum and instruction, andragogy14, and the integration of academic skills, workforce readiness, and career education, AEFLA-funded adult education providers are well-positioned to deliver collaborative pre-apprenticeship programs and to improve the accessibility of Registered Apprenticeship programs.15
+With expertise in curriculum and instruction, andragogy12, and the integration of academic skills, workforce readiness, and career education, AEFLA-funded adult education providers are well-positioned to deliver collaborative pre-apprenticeship programs and to increase the number of students entering Registered Apprenticeship programs.13